TGDivy/TGDivy/README.md

 ## 💬🌞

-> If you haven't the strength to impose your own terms upon life, then you must accept the terms it offers you. ~ T.S.
-Eliot
+> The important thing is not to stop questioning.
+Curiosity has its own reason for existing. ~ Albert Einstein

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )